python/cpython/Doc/library/http.cookies.rst

 The module formerly strictly applied the parsing rules described in the :rfc:`2109` and :rfc:`2068` specifications.
-It has since been discovered that MSIE 3.0x didn't follow the character rules outlined in those specs and also many current day browsers and servers have relaxed parsing rules when it comes to cookie handling.
-As a result, the parsing rules used are a bit less strict.
+It has since been discovered that MSIE 3.0x didn't follow the character rules outlined in those specs; many current-day browsers and servers have also relaxed parsing rules when it comes to cookie handling.
+As a result, this module now uses parsing rules that are a bit less strict than they once were.

 The character set, :data:`string.ascii_letters`, :data:`string.digits` and
 ``!#$%&'*+-.^_`|~:`` denote the set of valid characters allowed by this module